srishti-sudesh-7/cryptonite-taskphase/PracticingPiping/practicing piping.md

 # Practicing Piping

 ## Redirecting Output
-> = used to redirect output of a command to another file
+the > is used to redirect output of a command to another file

 here I redirected the output of `echo PWN` to a file named `COLLEGE`.